 GlaxoSmithKline plc (GSK) Ordinary 25p

-In general, we think all the moves make sense.
-Two businesses with a sharper focus should be more efficient than one conglomerate.
+It's not a perfect backdrop for the transformational plans CEO Emma Walmsley has for the group.
+By 2022 it will have split into two companies, one taking the BioPharama assets and the other the Consumer Healthcare brands.
+In general though, the move makes sense.
+Two businesses with a sharper focus should be more efficient than one conglomerate, and it will help reduce the confusion around exactly what GSK is offering investors.
 But it also means investors are buying into what will one day be two radically different businesses.

-For the pharma group, losing the steady cash flows of the consumer business means there's more pressure on the labs.
-When drugs lose patent protection sales can quickly collapse.
-That's already a problem for GSK, so it's vital its research teams deliver the next generation of blockbusters.
+For the pharma group, losing the steady cash flows of the consumer business means there's more pressure on the labs to come up with new drugs before old ones fall off.
+Increased focus on vaccine preparedness going forwards will help, since vaccines tend to offer longer term sources of revenue.
+But it's vital its research teams deliver the next generation of blockbusters.

 GSK key facts